The Nicholas Certo Speech, Language and Hearing Clinic

 - Adult Speech-Language Clinics.
 Individual and group treatment for adult clients who have been recommended for speech and/or language treatment for a variety of needs, including aphasia, motor speech disorders, and traumatic brain injury.
 Individual and/or group sessions are scheduled for approximately 90 minutes.

-Anyone interested in receiving services at the SFSU SLHS Clinic is welcome to contact our office for more information or to receive an application packet by mail.
-The application packet consists of:
+Anyone interested in receiving services at the Nicholas J. Certo Speech, Language and Hearing Clinic is welcome to contact our office for more information.

 No referrals are required.
 Services are offered on a first-come-first serve basis, and as clinic openings become available that address a client's specific needs.
 If services are not immediately available, clients are placed on a waitlist.

-Parking is available within walking distance of the SLHS Clinic.
-Parking at SFSU is $4 for two hours and $7 for the day (Daily permits expire at midnight).
-Detailed directions to SFSU and information about parking are available at sfsu parking information.
+Parking is available within walking distance of the Nicholas J. Certo Speech, Language and Hearing Clinic Clinic.
+Parking at SF State is $4 for two hours and $7 for the day (Daily permits expire at midnight).
+Detailed directions to SF State and information about parking are available at SF State parking information.

-The SLHS Clinic was designed to be accessible to individuals with disabilities.
+The Nicholas J. Certo Speech, Language and Hearing Clinic Clinic was designed to be accessible to individuals with disabilities.
 Adaptive features include elevators, amplified telephones, and wheelchair-friendly water fountains and rest rooms.

-To park in any blue zone, guests with a DMV placard/ license plate should obtain a guest parking permit or call the Department of Public Safety (415.338.7200) upon arrival.
+To park in any blue zone, guests with a DMV placard/ license plate should obtain a guest parking permit or call the Department of Public Safety at (415) 338-7200) upon arrival.
 For those who need assistance, transportation from Burk Hall to the parking lot is available through the Disability Programs and Resource Center on campus.

 Clients have the right: